Skip to main content

 Automations

-And if you added a custom message, that will appear at the top of the note.
+1. Optionally, add a custom message - it will appear at the top of the note when received

 Did this answer your question?